SyedMuhammadFaheem/InformationRetrieval/README.md

 # InformationRetrieval
-This repo consists of all the assignments, projects, tasks of Information Retrieval course of FAST NUCES Spring 2023.
+This repo consists of all the assignments, and, tasks of Information Retrieval course of FAST NUCES Spring 2023.

 # Assignment 1
 ## Implementation of Boolean Retrieval Model